gopheracademy/gopheracademy-web/content/advent-2016/goroutree.md

 type of the command instead of doing a type switch.
 I do it because I like it.
 There's no real reason to do it that way over using a type switch.

+The command structs are fairly boring, so they are elided for a bit of brevity.
+They all hold mostly obvious things.

 ## Insert

 The `Insert` function will add a new value to the set if it does not already exist.
 In effect, it